10 Common Causes of Female Infertility You Should Know

 • You are over 35 and haven’t conceived after 6 months

-• You have irregular periods, chronic pelvic pain, or reproductive health conditions
+• You have irregular periods, chronic pelvic pain, or known reproductive conditions

 Tips to Improve Female Fertility